dokurin/kontrex/README.md

 docker-compose up
 ```

 If docker-compose is fail.
 Check `which docker-compose`.
-Sometimes `docker` but `python`.
+Sometimes run with not `docker` but `python`.
 When python's,
 ```
 pip uninstall docker-compose
 ```